aking-a/mule-code-system/README.md

 Docker, MULE should be running on port 80.
 Codecolab  will be located in the menu on the top left under the 'Other' menu item.

 ## Installation
+This will guide you to enable you to be able to install and build MULE with the codecolab plugin already installed.
+Please note that wsl2 and docker is slow and it will take time for the application to work properly if you are using a windows system.
+This is a known issue and is cause by windows and wsl2.
+I was unable to find a solution to this so I used ubuntu to run and build the MULE contianer.
 1. Clone the repository:
     ```bash
     git clone https://github.com/aking-a/mule-code-system